Materials: Foam, plastic

 Interestingly, removing the water-channel cover makes the bed more squishy and cradling, but most anyone who purchases this bed won’t remove the cover.
 That’s the main selling point, after all.

 The verdict is in: This smart bed has a medium-firm feel that edges ever-so-close to firm.
 We’d rate the mattress around a 7/10 on the firmness scale, with 10 being the firmest mattress you can imagine.
 The Pod Pro is well-suited to back sleepers and many stomach sleepers, but it might be too firm for side sleepers.
 Side sleepers need their hips and shoulders to sink into the mattress to achieve comfortable spinal alignment, and the Pod Pro’s firm foams just don’t allow the hips enough cushion for maximum comfort.
+The best firm mattresses lift the hips enough to keep the spine aligned without intense pressure build-up.

 Though the Pod Pro has an all-foam design, we think the cooling water cover will completely make up for any heat-trapping tendencies in the foam.
 The only issue?
 Because the bed is cooled with water, we felt a moisture sensation when sitting or lying on the cooled-down bed.
 It reminded our team of waking up on a camping trip to a bit of mist in the air.
 A nice thick set of sheets should keep you adequately cool, yet separated from the feeling of moisture emanating from the bed.